Man fights for life after Queensland shooting, gunman still at large

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-One man is in critical condition and multiple people were reportedly injured as a result of a shooting in north Queensland.
+One man is in critical condition and multiple people were reportedly injured as a result of a shooting in the Australian state of Queensland.

-An emergency lockdown is in place at a rural property at Collinsville, northwest of Mackay.
+An emergency lockdown is in place at a rural property at Collinsville, northwest of Mackay, on Thursday.

-At least one man has been shot and is in a critical condition, police confirm.
+At least one man has been shot and is in a critical condition, police confirmed.

 "One male has been located some distance from the property and is currently being treated for a gunshot wound.